Financial Grants Manager

 Overview

-Perform program management and/or supervisory duties administering publicly funded programs in support of community needs.
+Perform program management and supervisory duties related to the administration of publicly funded programs in support of community needs.

 Duties & Responsibilities

-• Plan, direct, and coordinate financial activity of publicly funded programs to ensure that objectives are accomplished according to federal, state, and local regulations.
+• Review and analyze financial activity of publicly funded programs to ensure objectives are accomplished according to federal, state, and local regulations.

 • Develop financial recommendations concerning present and future grant and contract funding requirements for current and projected programs.